 Capabilities:

-While most landslide detection studies are conducted using expensive software and high resolution imagery with considerable human training of classification datasets, this software automatically scans imagery from Landsat 8, at a fine-moderate resolution and determines areas that might be new landslides.
+While most landslide detection studies are conducted using expensive software and high resolution imagery with considerable human training of classification datasets, this software automatically scans imagery from Landsat 8, at a fine to moderate resolution and determines areas that might be new landslides.
 This is important to help increase the temporal latency for landslide products that emergency managers, planners, and scientists are able to use in their work.

 Interfaces: